mattiasholmqvist/evently/README.md

 (use 'evently.utils)

 (aggregate (random-id) :order)

+; Result
+{:id "0a47533e-5f0b-4a2f-8981-ae8273dbfdd6", :type :order, :uncommitted-events [], :version 0, :state {}}
 ```
 ### Emitting events
-To handle the event in the aggregate root and allow for update of the internal state, evently provides a multimethod `handle-event`which should be extended with the event type.
-The multimethod is invoked with an aggregate state map and the event map, which allows for modifying the aggregate root.
+To handle events in the aggregate root which allows for updating the internal state, evently provides a multimethod `handle-event` which is extended with the event type.
+The multimethod is invoked with an aggregate state map and the event map.
+This function should return the updated state of the aggregate.

 *Note: It is important to only update the state of the aggregate root and **not** implement domain logic in * `handle-event`.
 This will break the materialization of aggregate roots from previously stored events.